-- Assist with career education and career opportunities for undergraduate and graduate students
+- Assists with career education and career opportunities for undergraduate and graduate students.

 The spring meeting is in conjunction with the department’s annual ENGAGE event on the Friday of All Gaucho Reunion.
 This event features career panels and student mixer that is open to all students.

 The fall meeting is in conjunction with a Professional Development event aimed at the juniors and seniors to help prepare them for the job market.